 To turn on drawing controls press the pen icon in the blue bar above the video play window.
 The tools will appear as shown below.
 You can choose the pen size and the color on the left side of the toolbar.
-On the right, the [x] allows you to clear the current drawing from the current frame going forward and the all drawings you have made.
-Drawings of other collaborators, be unaffected.
+On the right, the [x] allows you to clear the current drawing from the current frame going forward and the left you clear all drawings you have made.
+Drawings of other collaborators, if present, will be unaffected.